0xM1cx/Obsidian-Notes/Cybersecurity/CyberTrainingPlatforms_Notes/Notes/Web/Server-side request forgery.md

 2. For disaster recovery purposes, the application might allow administrative access without logging in, to any user coming from the local machine.
 This provides a way for an administrator to recover the system if they lose their credentials.
 This assumes that only a fully trusted user would come directly from the server.
 3. The administrative interface might listen on a different port number to the main application, and might not be reachable directly by users.

+## SSRF Attack against other back-end systems
+In some cases, the application server is able to interact with back-end systems that are not directly reachable by users.
+These systems often have non-routable private IP addresses.
+The back-end system are normally protected by the network topology, so they often have a weaker security posture.
+In many cases, internal back-end systems contain sensitive functionality that can be accessed without authentication by anyone who is able interact with the system.